zendesk/racecar/README.md

 If using OAUTHBEARER:

-* `sasl_oauth_token_provider`- This mechanism is supported in kafka >= 2.0.0 as of KIP-255

-In order to authenticate using OAUTHBEARER, you must set the client with an instance of a class that implements a token method (the interface is described in Kafka::Sasl::OAuth) which returns an ID/Access token.
+* `sasl_oauth_token_provider`- In order to authenticate using OAUTHBEARER, you must set the client with an instance of a class that implements a token method (the interface is described in Kafka::Sasl::OAuth) which returns an ID/Access token.
+This mechanism is supported in kafka >= 2.0.0 as of KIP-255

 See more at [https://github.com/zendesk/ruby-kafka/tree/master#oauthbearer](https://github.com/zendesk/ruby-kafka/tree/master#oauthbearer)

+NOTE: `sasl_oauth_token_provider` only works using `config/racecar.rb` configuration file.

 #### Producing messages